Guardian Life Insurance Company of America keeps a sharp

 networks.
 Additionally, Guardian added new life insurance

 policy options and individual disability products to expand

 Like most mutual life insurers, Guardian only experienced

-minor losses during the economic crisis of 2008.
+minor losses during the economic crisis.
 Its conservative

 investment practices, which may have seemed dowdy in headier times,

 protected the company's holdings.